bertmelis/bertmelis.github.io/_posts/2022-08-23-1-RHEL9-and-msmtp.md

 - Ver.
 1.8.22
 ```

-This file I copied from Fedora's source and happened to work on RHEL9 which isn't a surprise of course.
+I copied this file from Fedora's source and happened to work on RHEL9 which isn't a surprise of course.

 ### Get the source

-One last thing before building is getting the actual source code.
+One last thing before building it is getting the actual source code.
 So download the `.tar.xz` file [here](https://marlam.de/msmtp/download/) and put it in the `src` directory.
 You don't need to untar.

 ### Build!